AlchemistSimulator/Alchemist/README.md

 #### Importing the project
 1. Clone this repository in a folder of your preference
 2. Open the `alchemist` folder as project with IntelliJ Idea
 3. Wait for the IDE to import the project from Gradle.
 The process may take several minutes, due to the amount of dependencies.
+Should the synchronization fail, make sure that the IDE's Gradle is configured correctly.
+In 'Settings -> Build, Execution, Deployment -> Build Tools > Gradle', select 'Use default gradle wrapper (recommended)'.

 ### Developing the project
 Contributions to this project are welcome.
 Just some rules: